-\textbf{Compared methods.} We compare \ours against five LLM-based baselines (three prompting, two fine‑tuning) and include a proxy of lower/upper performance bound.
+\paragraph{Compared methods.} We compare \ours against five LLM-based baselines and lower/upper performance bounds.
 Prompt examples for each of the baselines are provided in \Cref{appendix:prompts_llm}. \begin{description}[leftmargin=3pt,labelindent=3pt,itemsep=2pt,parsep=0pt] \item[1.]
-Zero‑shot prompting: Prompt with individual features, following \cite{santurkar2023whose}. \item[2.]
-Few‑shot prompting: Prompt with individual features and the individual's prior responses, following \cite{hwang2023aligning, kim2025few}.
-Not applicable to predicting responses of new individuals (setting 2) where no prior responses are available. \item[3.]
+Zero‑shot prompting: Prompt with individual features, following \citet{santurkar2023whose}. \item[2.]
+Few‑shot prompting: Prompt with individual features and the individual's prior responses, following \citet{hwang2023aligning, kim2025few}. \item[3.]
 Agentic CoT prompting: A chain-of-thought (CoT) framework consisting of a reflection agent and a prediction agent \citep{park2024generative}. \item[4.]
 Supervised fine‑tuning (SFT): Fine‑tune an LLM to predict the answer token given individual features \citep{cao2025specializing, suh2025language, yaono, kolluri2025finetuningllmshumanbehavior}. \item[5.]
-Few‑shot fine‑tuning (Few‑shot FT): Fine‑tune an LLM with individual features and the individual's prior response \citep{zhaogroup}.
-Like few-shot prompting, not applicable in setting 2. \item[6.]
+Few‑shot fine‑tuning (Few‑shot FT): Fine‑tune an LLM with individual features and the individual's prior responses \citep{zhaogroup}. \item[6.]
 Random (lower bound): Uniformly sample a choice from the question’s available options. \item[7.]
 Human retest (upper bound): When available from dataset authors, report test-retest accuracy.
 It is the probability that the same individual repeats the same choice when re‑asked the same question after a fixed time interval (e.g., two weeks). \end{description} For main experiments we adopt three instruction-tuned language models, LLaMA-2-7B, Mistral-7B-v0.1, Qwen3-8B \citep{touvron2023llama, jiang2023mistral, yang2025qwen3}.
 We also present additional inference results in \Cref{appendix:additional_experiment} including state-of-the-art proprietary models.
 We note that results with additional models do not alter the overall trends or our main conclusions.